martinlynge/bit-docs/content/docs/importing-components.md

 module.exports = require('@bit/bit.examples.string.is-string');
 ```

-To reduce this binding file, simply use the absolute path above in the component's source code instead of the relative path and tag a new version for the component.
+To reduce this binding file size, use the absolute path above in the component's source code instead of the relative path, and tag a new version for the component.

 > **Tip**
 >
-> To reduce and flatten component file system structure, you can modify your code to use absolute paths.
+> To reduce and flatten a component file system structure, you can modify your code to use absolute paths.
-> For more information, check out [Linking components section](/docs/importing-components.html#linking-components) below.
+> For more information, please see [Linking components](/docs/importing-components.html#linking-components).

 ## Linking components